-The Illegal Gaming Law (Law 8/96/M) covers the unlicensed supply of games of chance.
-It prohibits all forms of operation, promotion or assistance of gaming outside the areas that have been approved as casino or gaming areas, as well as fraudulent gaming in approved areas and the giving of unlicensed gaming credit to players.
+The Illegal Gaming Law (Law 8/96/M) criminalises the unlicensed supply of games of chance.
+It prohibits all forms of operation, promotion or assistance of gaming by unlicensed entities or individuals, or outside the areas that have been approved as casino or gaming areas, as well as fraudulent gaming in approved areas and the extension of credit to players by unlicensed entities or individuals.